-- 1. Inform your practicum instructor/task supervisor in advance when it's time for the final evaluation. - 2.
-Schedule a meeting with your practicum instructor to review the evaluation, well before the due date. - 3.
+- 1. Inform your practicum instructor/task supervisor in advance when it's time for midterm and final evaluations. - 2.
+Schedule a meeting with your practicum instructor for grading purposes, well before the learning agreement due date. - 3.
 For the Fall semester, N/A (Not Applicable) can be used if you were unable to complete a specific task, but it won't be accepted for Spring grading. - 4.
 Use the Summary Scoring Worksheet to calculate your scores.